Cork GAA: 1999–present

 While it was expected that the team would build on the success of 1999 the exact opposite happened.
 After a defeat to Offaly in the All-Ireland semi-final in 2000 the team went into terminal decline.
 In 2002 the entire senior hurling panel took the unprecedented move of going on strike.
 The players, who had been seeking better conditions, refused to play or train with the county again until the dispute with the county board was resolved.
 The players demands included having their own doctor at all Championship, League, resolving disputes over travel arrangements and providing players with free gymnasium access.
 The strike was eventually resolved and all the demands were met, but not before the Cork footballers also went on strike in sympathy.

 Following the strike the Cork hurlers came back stronger than ever, winning three out of the next four Munster championships.
 Cork became the best team in the country reaching four consecutive All-Ireland finals with victories coming in 2004 and 2005.
 In 2006 Cork attempted to capture an elusive three-in-a-row, however, they were defeated by Kilkenny.

 Camogie

 The Cork County Board of the Camogie Association oversees camogie in County Cork.
 The county camogie team contests the All-Ireland Senior Camogie Championship.

+Cork have a rich Camogie history, winning the most titles in all Senior competitions.

+16 National League titles, 24 Munster Championship titles and 30 All Ireland Championship titles.

+St Finbarr's National Hurling & Football Club are the reigning Cork Senior Camogie Championship winners as they defeated St Catherines GAA 0-15 to 0-9 in the 2025 final to gain back to back titles.

+2025 was a great season for their various intercounty teams.

+While they gained success, winning The inaugural Munster U23 competition, The Munster Minor Championship, Munster U16 ‘A’ Championship, Munster U16 ‘B’ Championship, All Ireland U16 ‘B’ / Development Championship, as well as the Munster U17 ‘A’ Shield Competition.

+There was also heartbreak as they lost out in 4 All Ireland Finals, Senior, U23A, Minor A & U16A.
+3 of those defeats came against major rivals Galway.

 Ladies' football

 The Cork County Board of the Ladies' Gaelic Football Association oversees ladies' football in County Cork.
-At present, there are 76 registered ladies' football clubs in County Cork.
+At present, there are 84 registered ladies' football clubs in County Cork.
 The Cork county ladies' football team contests the All-Ireland Senior Ladies' Football Championship.